 Commercial Lawyer Directories

 The most prevalent commercial entities within the legal industry do a fantastic job of getting in front of consumers.
-By utilizing powerful data-driven technology and robust marketing strategies, commercial lawyer directories are easily found by consumers and provide a user-friendly experience.
+By utilizing powerful data-driver technology and robust marketing strategies, commercial lawyer directories are easily found by consumers and provide a user-friendly experience.

-- Lawyer Legion (disclaimer: I am a stakeholder)
+- Lawyer Legion (disclaimer: I am a stakeholder and co-founded the directory)